Partnerships for Forests

-Project scale: Grants provided will normally range from £10,000 to £1 million for Forest Partnerships.
-Applicants should provide co-financing of at least 25%.
+Project scale: Grants provided will normally range from GBP 10,000 to 1 million for Forest Partnerships.
+Applicants should provide co-financing of at least 25%

-Recipient countries/regions/country groups: Partnerships for Forests works across West and Central Africa, East Africa, Southeast Asia, and Latin America —regions where there are significant opportunities for investment in sustainable forests and land use.
+Recipient countries/regions/country groups: West and Central Africa, East Africa, Southeast Asia, and Latin America —regions where there are significant opportunities for investment in sustainable forests and land use.

-Recipient categories: NGOs/NPOs, Businesses, Universities, Co-operative/trade association, Civil society or community-based organisation
+Recipient categories: NGOs/NPOs, Private sector companies, Research institutes, Co-operative/trade associations, Civil society or Community-based organisation

 Examples for an early stage partnership: